LuchaBeast/amiami-scraper-firefox-extension/README.md

 # amiami Product Image Scraper
 This is a small Firefox add-on I've created to easily and quickly download product images from amiami.

-I've only tested this add-on using Firefox 69 and Ubuntu 18.04.
+I've only tested this add-on on my own personal machine which is currently using Firefox 69 and Ubuntu 18.04.

 ## How to install
 1. Clone the repository to your machine.